Intermodalics/pickit-docs/docs/robot-integrations/hanwha/hanwha_pickit_interface.rst

 Defining the IP adress of Pickit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before any of these functions can be used, please make sure to set the correct IP adress of the Pickit system.
+Before any of these functions can be used, please make sure to set the correct IP address of the Pickit system.
 This is done by pressing on the node and :guilabel:`edit`.
-Here you can set the IP adress, by default this is set to **169.254.5.180**.
+Here you can set the IP address, which is set to **169.254.5.180** by default.

 Setting the correct input values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the following functions some input values have to be set manually.
+In the following functions, some input values have to be set manually.
 This is done by pressing on the node and :guilabel:`edit`.

 Configuration